Hidden Figures

 Content Warnings

-Racial slurs (mild)
+Racial slurs (mild, historical context)

 Detailed Analysis